MP Estate Planning UK

 What happens with multiple pensions and multiple settlements?

-When several pensions are routed into different settlements, each may be treated as a separate relevant property.
-That affects how nil-rate bands apply and can create multiple IHT charge points.
-Consolidation or careful allocation can reduce duplicate charges, but decisions should be taken with tax advice.
+When several pension schemes route death benefits into different trusts, each may be treated as a separate settlement with its own relevant property charges and nil rate band allocation.
+This can create multiple IHT charge points across different anniversaries.
+Consolidation or careful allocation of benefits may reduce duplicate charges, but these decisions should only be taken with specialist tax and legal advice.

-What ongoing tax and costs arise once money leaves the wrapper?
+What ongoing tax and costs arise once pension money leaves the wrapper?

 What administration workload should trustees expect?